Risk Dimensions and Data Sources

 1.3.
 Pesticide Use

-Description of the data: FAOSTAT provides country-level pesticide-use intensity standardised by cropland area (kg of active ingredient per hectare of cropland).
-The dataset includes total pesticide use, covering insecticides, fungicides, herbicides, bactericides, rodenticides, plant growth regulators, mineral oils, disinfectants, and other classes.
+FAOSTAT provides country-level pesticide-use intensity standardised by cropland area, measured as kilograms of active ingredient per hectare of cropland (kg/ha).
+The dataset includes total pesticide use, covering insecticides, fungicides, herbicides, bactericides, rodenticides, plant growth regulators, mineral oils, disinfectants, and other pesticide classes.
 The most recent national kg/ha values from the 2023 release are extracted and then normalised so that countries with higher pesticide-use intensity receive higher risk scores.

 1.4.
 Basin (Overall) Water Risk